 Do you have tiny, colourless bumps all over your forehead?
 Kind of like the skin on your forehead has a bumpy texture?
-It’s not pimples, it’s not a red rash, it’s tiny bumps all over your forehead (and sometimes near your jaw as well).
+It’s not pimples or a red rash.
+It’s tiny raised bumps all over your forehead (and sometimes on your cheeks, chin, and jawline too).

-That bumpy texture is clogged pores.
-Usually coming from build up of dead skin cells, skin care products, oil and debris, and pollution.
+The bumpy texture is clogged pores.
+Usually coming from a build up of dead skin cells, skincare products, excess sebum, and debris.

-Double cleansing is simply washing your face twice in a row with a VERY gentle, non-foaming, oil-based cleanser (more details on how to double cleanse properly, and what to use below).
-You only double cleanse your skin once a day, at night (never in the morning).
+Double cleansing is simply washing your face twice in a row with a VERY gentle, mild, oil-based cleanser (more details and instructions below).
+You only do it at night, never in the morning.

 Bumpy skin on your forehead is a symptom that your skin is congested.

-Makeup and skin care products (especially foundation and sunscreens) are not the easiest to remove.
-Many times if you’re wearing a lot of products and makeup on your face, when you wash your face at night, your cleanser might not be removing everything at one go.
-Or, it’s removing the makeup, sunscreen, and products, but not removing the dead skin cells underneath or lifting sebum that’s building up in your pores.
+Makeup and skincare products (especially foundation and sunscreens) are not the easiest to remove.
+Many times if you’re wearing a lot of products and makeup, when you wash your face at night, your cleanser might not be removing everything in one go.
+Or, it’s removing the makeup, sunscreen, but not removing the dead skin cells underneath or lifting sebum that’s building up in your pores.

-If you wear foundation, sunscreen, makeup, many layers of skin care products – you need to make sure you remove all products thoroughly at the end of the day, before washing your face.
-And, that’s what “double cleansing” is.
-Step 1 is washing your face to remove all makeup, sunscreen, skin care products, debris and pollution.
-Step 2 is washing your face again to wash away dead skin cells and sebum.
+If you wear foundation, sunscreen, makeup, many layers of skincare products – you need to make sure you remove all products thoroughly at the end of the day, before washing your face.
+And, that’s what double cleansing is.
+Step 1 is washing your face to remove all makeup, sunscreen, skincare products, debris and pollution.
+Step 2 is cleansing your face again to wash away dead cells and sebum.

-This techniques is essentially cleaning and exfoliating your skin very gently, without using abrasive scrubs, irritating ingredients, or being rough on your skin.
+This techniques is essentially cleaning and exfoliating your face very gently, without using abrasive scrubs, irritating ingredients, or being rough.

-You should double cleanse your skin at night if your skin has a bumpy texture, and you answer “yes” to any of the following things:
+You should double cleanse at night if your skin has a bumpy texture, and you answer “yes” to any of the following things:

 - You wear sunscreen or sunblock (chemical or physical sunblocks)